-Residential consumers will decide to participate in DR programs if they are able to lower their electricity bill or if the program is combined with some supplementary services that increase convenience.
-We found that households have positive attitude towards some proposed demand response programs, though majority prefers present simple time-of-use tariff system.
-The results provide a valuable insight into consumers' preferences in Slovenia as one of fairly developed ex-transition EU member states.
+It is expected that residential consumers will decide to participate in DR programs if they are able to lower their electricity bill or if the program is combined with some supplementary services that increase convenience.
+We also expect that household income and educational level will be found to have a positive effect on willingness to participate in DR programs.
+The results will provide a valuable insight into consumers' preferences in as one of fairly developed ex-transition EU member states.